 Agreed.
 We're still tuning those numbers and the uptime Power Weapons in PVE has been improved for ship. https://t.co/4aDILPspcvJuly 18, 2017

-Community manager Cozmo in response to a complaint on Bungie’s forums, and although that’s definitely good news, I retain long-term reservations about whether this new loadout structure can possibly be an improvement for PvE.
+Community manager Cozmo said much the same in response to a complaint on Bungie’s forums, and although that’s definitely good news, I retain long-term reservations about whether this new loadout structure can possibly be an improvement for PvE.
 Pecking away at high-health enemies with a pair of primaries seems antithetical to the whole interstellar warrior god thing.
 Speaking of which...

 New class abilities are a welcome addition

 Each of the three main classes now has a unique ability, available in two slightly different flavours.
 Of these, the Hunter’s Dodge class ability is a strange outlier in that it feels as if it was designed independently from the Warlock and Titan abilities.
 While the Warlock’s small AoE Rifts provide a damage or defense buff, and the Titan’s Barricade drops a shield for everyone to use, the Hunter’s dodge roll doesn’t have an immediate team wide benefit.
 It either instantly reloads the Hunter’s active weapon or recharges their melee ability.